DeutscheMark/homebridge-kodi/README.md

 - `port` is the port set for the Kodi remote control, optional, default "8080"
 - `username` is the username set for the Kodi remote control, optional, default "kodi"
 - `password` is the password set for the Kodi remote control, optional, default "kodi"
-- `polling` is the polling rate in seconds for updating all accessories, optional, default 10
+- `polling` is the polling rate in seconds for updating all accessories when playing, optional, default 10
+- `television` > `controls` is a TV accessory for changing the current menu in Kodi, it also enables remote control in iOS/iPadOS for controlling the GUI, optional, default false
+- `television` > `controls` > `menuitems` is an array of menu items that can be opened in Kodi.
+- `television` > `tv` is a TV accessory for watching TV in Kodi, it also enables remote control in iOS/iPadOS for controlling the GUI, optional, default false
+- `television` > `tv` > `channels` is an array of TV channels that can be switched to in Kodi.
+Channel names must be exactly the same as in Kodi for them to work.
-- `playerPlay` is an alternative switch for controlling the playback in Kodi, optional, default false
+- `player` > `play` is an alternative switch for controlling the playback in Kodi, optional, default false
-- `playerPause` is a switch for pausing the current playback in Kodi, optional, default false
+- `player` > `pause` is a switch for pausing the current playback in Kodi, optional, default false
-- `playerStop` is a switch for stopping the current playback in Kodi, optional, default false
+- `player` > `stop` is a switch for stopping the current playback in Kodi, optional, default false
-- `applicationVolume` is a light bulb for controlling the volume in Kodi and controlling the current volume via a brightness slider, optional, default false
+- `application` > `volume` is a light bulb for controlling the volume in Kodi and controlling the current volume via a brightness slider, optional, default false
-- `videoLibraryScan` is a switch for starting a scanning of the video library in Kodi, optional, default false
+- `videolibrary` > `scan` is a switch for starting a scanning of the video library in Kodi, optional, default false
-- `videoLibraryClean` is a switch for starting a cleaning of the video library in Kodi, optional, default false
+- `videolibrary` > `clean` is a switch for starting a cleaning of the video library in Kodi, optional, default false
-- `audioLibraryScan` is a switch for starting a scanning of the audio library in Kodi, optional, default false
+- `audiolibrary` > `scan` is a switch for starting a scanning of the audio library in Kodi, optional, default false
-- `audioLibraryClean` is a switch for starting a cleaning of the audio library in Kodi, optional, default false
+- `audiolibrary` > `clean` is a switch for starting a cleaning of the audio library in Kodi, optional, default false
 - `debug` enables logging for all events and status updates, default false

 ## Coming Next

-- TV accessory for switching between modes and controlling Kodi.
-- Variable command lists as accessories.
+- Command lists
+- TV channel switches

 ## Known Problems

-The development of this plugin is in an very early stage.

-- Multiple running Kodis are not supported in one homebridge instance: In this early stage of development you can't use multipe running Kodis in a single homebridge instance.
+- Multiple running Kodis in one homebridge instance are not supported: In this early stage of development you can't use multipe running Kodis in a single homebridge instance.
 So please only configure one platform for homebridge-kodi per homebridge instance.
-- Library Scan & Clean: The current scan/clean status is not displayed in HomeKit.
+- Library scan & clean: The current scan/clean status is not displayed in HomeKit.
 Also it does not abort the scanning/cleaning when currently scanning/cleaning and setting the switch to off.
 The API is missing this feature unfortunately.
 - Only internal players are supported right now.

 ## Contributors